 Cons of a head heavy racket

-Although you get more power with a head heavy racket, the main thing you sacrifice is control.
+Although you get more power with a head-heavy racket, the main thing you sacrifice is control.
 It’s a lot harder to control how hard to hit your shots from the baseline, as well as softer shots in and around the net.

 The lighter frame is great if don’t have a strong physique as it makes the racket easier to swing.
-However, you get less stability which means it’s harder to deal with shots coming at you with a lot of pace.
+However, you get less stability which means it’s harder to deal with shots coming at you with a lot of paces.